nusiloot/ircint/README.md

 #IRCINT
 ##A tool for IRC Intelligence and logging

+> so far it will only put all messages and links into the database
+>
+> the database is searchable with sql
 Usage:

 1. Create a database

 2. Edit the settings.py with your settings

 3. run 'python ircint.py'

 4. ???

 5. Profit!

 The ircint.db database will contain all messages from the specified channels,